seanpatton1/rock-paper-scissors/README.md

 * As a customer, I want to be able to track my correct answers.

-    - THe game shows the user how many correct answers both they have made and the computer.
+    - The game shows the user how many correct answers both they have made and the computer.

 * As a customer, I want to have a clear goal to win the game.